conorclancy/ISE-Submission/README.md

 I will be investigating the effects that different forces have on the movement of a rollercoaster, primarily the force of friction and the and how friction affects the forces that the passengers experience.

 I thoroughly enjoyed the process of doing this project, it gave me an idea of what it was like to code and I leart how to resolve certain errors to do with coding such as a loop in my code and how to use the matplotlib feature with python.
-I'm proud of the python code I have completed as prior to this prject I had no codign knowledge and the maths that I completed throughout this project.
+I'm proud of the python code I have completed as prior to this prject I had no coding knowledge and the maths that I completed throughout this project.